 WordPress made it easy for anyone to create a website.
-It’s easy to use, it’s fast, it doesn’t require a lot of technical knowledge.
-Heck, even someone like me who’s not a developer can do things like SEO and modify WordPress with a breeze.
+It’s easy to use, it’s fast, and it doesn’t require a lot of technical knowledge.
+Heck, even someone like me who’s not a developer can do things like SEO and modify WordPress in a breeze.
 A WordPress Plugin will ensure there is a boost in the website’s capability.

 Digital Marketing cannot begin without a website.
 You need a web presence in order to promote it.
-Your social media marketing and email marketing is depended on the website SEO.
+Your social media marketing and email marketing is depended on the website’s SEO.
 WordPress Plugins ensure that you get the best SEO and help you rank on Google.

-There’s over 200 factors that Google includes in their algorithm, and today I’m gonna share with you plugins that’ll help you do all of these things, plus more, in a really easy and controlled way.
+There are over 200 factors that Google includes in their algorithm, and today I’m gonna share with you plugins that’ll help you do all of these things, plus more, in a really easy and controlled way.

 Look, load time is super important, especially because people are using mobile devices now.
 Yes, there’s 4G, there’s 5G, you know, LTE, whatever you wind up calling it, but the problem with mobile devices is if you’re in a place that doesn’t have the best reception and it doesn’t matter if you have a 5G phone, you’re not gonna load websites really fast.